 LBA breaks night time flying rules

-If you live near the airport or under the flight path, you’ll have noticed how much noise has been caused by night time flying this year.
-Now we can confirm that it’s worse than it should have been.
-GALBA has monitored the number of night flights during the summer and found that LBA has exceeded the number it’s allowed to operate by over 600 flights.
-We have asked the Council to investigate as quickly as possible and take action to stop LBA flouting the rules.
+If you live near the airport or under the flight path, you’ll have noticed how much noise has been caused by night time flying.
+We can confirm that summer season 2022 was worse than it should have been.
+GALBA monitored the number of night flights during the summer last year and found that LBA exceeded the number it’s allowed to operate by over 600 flights.
+We asked the Council to investigate as quickly as possible and take action to stop LBA flouting the rules.
+We're still waiting for a response.

 To protect the health and wellbeing of people affected by aircraft noise, the existing planning conditions place strict limits to the number of take-offs and landings allowed between 11pm and 7am.
-After taking into account permitted exceptions, GALBA’s monitoring reveals that LBA has gone way over the night flight limit.
+After taking into account permitted exceptions, GALBA’s monitoring revealed that LBA went way over the night flight limit.
 Find out more and make sure you tell your councillors exactly what you think!
 Go to our Night Flight Noise page.

 We’re taking the government to court!